Matt-Oliphant/UI-UX-Design-And-Development/README.md

 "As a Kiva lender, I want to explore borrower requests, analyze my and others’ lending data, and follow borrower loan payments (in a cloud application) so that I can forecast how I will loan funds and plan the recycling of previous paid funds."

-Answer or Do the following:
+Answer or do the following:
 1) Create appropriate features for your digital wireframe to address the goals of the project.
 2) Create clear navigation and actions for users of your wireframe.
 3) Apply design best practices to your digital wireframe.